agera-edc/MinimumViableDataspaceOld/docs/user/initiate-transfer.md

 ### Initiating a transfer

-In the *Dataspace Catalog* pane, click the *Transfer* button under an asset that was successfully negotiated.
+In the *Contract Viewer* pane, click the *Transfer* button under an asset that was successfully negotiated.
 Select a destination (only *Azure Storage* is currently implemented).
 Click Start transfer to begin the process.

 The UI displays the transfer state as it progresses.
 When the transfer reaches the *COMPLETED* state, a pop-up appears to indicate completion.

-In the [Azure portal](https://portal.azure.com), navigate to the destination storage account and find the destination storage container.
+In the *Transfer History* pane you should see the transfer that was just performed.
+The "Open Storage Explorer" button opens the destination storage container in [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer) (you will need to install the software beforehand if not available on your machine).
 You can see the created assets, as well as a `.complete` marker blob used for the Consumer to detect transfer completion.